top of page

 • Underwear: in general, slightly loose boxer briefs work well to hold the gauze in place

-• We don’t want the scrotum compressed or smashed in underwear.
+• We don’t want the scrotum and penis compressed or smashed in underwear.
 We want it gently supported with gauze and/or washcloths inside the underwear.

 • Alternatively, mesh disposable underwear may be used and the facility will provide this before you leave.

-• Ointments: in general, aquaphor is helpful for wounds that develop
+• Ointments: in general, aquaphor or vaseline is helpful for wounds that develop

 • Hibiclens: it is important to reduce the amount of bacteria on your skin prior to surgery.